Managing Your Dog’s Bed Rest.

 It can be a little unnerving if your vet prescribes cage, or bed rest, for your dog!
 How?! – you cry – are you going to keep a young whirling dervish of a hound still for more than ten minutes, let alone a week, or even more!?
 For many dog owners in this predicament, Holidays4Dogs offers some advice and reassurance on managing your dog’s bed rest.

 If your dog can be encouraged to rest without being in a crate, this should be fine, (but check with your vet first).
-If your dog is used to resting on the sofa, however, beware that he shouldn’t be jumping on, or off it.
+If your dog is used to resting on the sofa – bear in mind they shouldn’t be jumping on, or off it.

 Following an operation, a dog will naturally want to rest for the first few hours.
-However, once anaesthetic has worn off and the dog is feeling better, he will want to be back on his feet.
+However, once anaesthetic has worn off and the dog is feeling better, they will want to be back on their feet.

-In can be very difficult indeed to enforce bed rest on young, and energetic dogs in particular.
-However, the more you can encourage your dog to rest, the quicker he will make a full recovery.
+In can be very difficult to enforce bed rest on young and energetic dogs, in particular.
+However, the more you can encourage your dog to rest, the quicker they will make a full recovery.

 Your vet will advise you on when to begin gentle exercise with your dog.
 This will depend on the type of operation your dog has undergone.
 As an example, spayed females should have complete cage rest for 48 hours.
 After a day, or two, they can have short walks, but must not run, jump, or twist.
 This should continue for two weeks.